 Land preparation.
 Different types of fields and management preferences require different types of land preparation.
 Most growers in our interview pool performed several operations including multiple discing (five times in this study), ripping the soil (maybe twice) to break up any underlying compacted soil, plowing, leveling using a triplane, chiseling, furrowing, listing, and shaping beds.
-Preplant fertilizer was applied together with listing operation once before the ground was shaped and rolled into beds and a second time afterward.
-The ground is preirrigated at the end of the preplant period.
+Preplant fertilizer was applied together with the listing operation before the ground was shaped and rolled into beds.
+The ground is preirrigated after the ground is shaped and rolled into beds.